 At the outset, Policy 0070 was intended to apply to all medicinal products approved via a centralised procedure.
 In December 2018 however, EMA suspended the publication of clinical data as part of their business continuity plan related to Brexit preparedness and EMA relocation out of London.
-The policy remains suspended due to business continuity policy, further impacted by Covid-19.
-At the time of writing this article, only centrally approved Covid-19 therapies and Covid-19 vaccines require publication of their clinical data.
+The policy remained suspended due to business continuity policy, further impacted by Covid-19.
+Only centrally approved Covid-19 therapies and Covid-19 vaccines required publication of their clinical data.